 The DSL is responsible for ensuring that:

-when a child leaves the academy their ‘child protection,’ ‘child in need’ file or ‘confidential’ file is transferred to the new school or college at the same time the child goes on roll of its new school or education provision.
+When a child leaves the academy their ‘child protection,’ ‘child in need’ file or ‘confidential’ file is transferred to the new school or college at the same time the child goes on roll of its new school or education provision.

 A record of the number of children subject to CP, CiN and LAC concerns is maintained and shared with the academy governing body annually.